Brand for Success

 As for what advice he has for the marketing gurus of tomorrow?

-“Stay curious -- consumer influences and interests change so fast,” Rohm said.
+“Stay curious and on top of trends-- consumer influences and interests change so fast,” Rohm said.
 “And get to know your consumer.”

-Rohm’s marketing insights have appeared in such scholarly and managerial publications as the Journal of Marketing, Journal of Interactive Marketing, Journal of Advertising, Journal of Consumer Behavior, Journal of Business Research and Sloan Management Review, among others.
+Rohm’s marketing insights have appeared in such scholarly and managerial publications as the Journal of Marketing, Journal of Interactive Marketing, Journal of Advertising, Journal of Consumer Behavior, Journal of Business Research, Journal of Marketing Education and Sloan Management Review, among others.